ibm-cloud-docs/secrets-manager/secret-update.md

 {: ui}

 1. In the row for the secret that you want to update, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) > **Details**.
-2. To update a secret's General, Expiration, or Metadata details, click the respective tab.
+2. To update a secret's General, Expiration, or Metadata details, click the relevant tab.

 ## Updating a secret metadata using CLI